Middletown, Virginia: Geography

 Middletown is located in southern Frederick County at (39.027989, −78.279273).
 It is in the Shenandoah Valley region and is 5 mi southwest of Stephens City, 13 mi southwest of Winchester, 5 mi northeast of Strasburg, and 80 miles (129 km) west of Washington D.C.

 According to the United States Census Bureau, the town has a total area of 2.0 sqkm, of which 0.02 sqkm, or 0.90%, are water.
 The town lies on a ridge between Meadow Brook to the northwest and tributaries of Molly Booth Run to the southeast.
 It is part of the watershed of the North Fork of the Shenandoah River.

 Climate

 Middletown has a Humid Subtropical climate, with hot, humid summers, and cool winters with moderate snowfall.
-January lows average 22.9F, while July highs average 86.9.
+January lows average 22.9 °F, while July highs average 86.9.
 Snowfall averages 23.2 inches per year and precipitation averages 40.2 inches per year.